JTLS-GO Frequently Asked Questions

 - How does JTLS-GO Handle Communications Jamming for Air and Land?

-- How does JTLS-GO Represent Radar Jamming?
+- How does JTLS-GO represent Radar Jamming?

 - Does JTLS-GO represent Military Information Support Operations (MISO)?

-- Does JTLS-GO Represent Enemy/Friendly Intercept of Orders?
+- Does JTLS-GO represent Enemy/Friendly Intercept of Orders?

 - When pushing orders, why is it the JTLS-GO situation not perfectly recreated?